 Before filing for a protective order you must have reasonable belief that you are in danger or physical assault, death and mental trauma at the hands of the person you are trying to be protected from.
 Due to the complex nature of these types of cases we highly suggest seeking advice from an experienced Chandler protective order attorney who can help you along the way.
 The Law Office of Louis Lombardo, PC has been dealing with domestic violence & protective order cases for many years now.

-To learn more about your options or to schedule your initial case evaluation give our office a call at 480-413-9300.
+To learn more about your options or to schedule your $250 initial case consultation give our office a call at 480-413-9300.